wayne-xyz/Livcap/Livcap-Architecture.md

 ## 📝 Conclusion

 Livcap's current MVVM with Service Layer architecture successfully balances real-time performance requirements with maintainable SwiftUI patterns.
 The modular service layer enables easy testing and future enhancements, while the reactive UI ensures smooth user experience during live transcription sessions.

+The **simplified permission system** follows native macOS patterns by letting the system handle permission requests automatically, only intervening when permissions are explicitly denied.
+This non-blocking approach ensures users can always access the main interface while receiving clear guidance for resolving permission issues.

 The stream-based audio processing pipeline provides optimal performance for real-time applications, and the comprehensive animation system creates an engaging user experience with professional polish.